Updated 18.4.2022 17:17

 Prize giving ceremony

-Prizes will be awarded according to the timetable competition centre area.
-In Main classes (12h, 6h, 5hMTB and 3h) the three best teams will be awarded.
+Prizes will be awarded according to the timetable competition center area.
+In the main classes (12h, 6h, 5hMTB and 3h) the three best teams will be awarded.
 To receive a prize you have to be present in person to collect the prize – prizes will not be delivered afterwards.